Taste graphs: How to understand fashion taste like Spotify does with music

 Taste graphs will allow teams to own people’s attention

-Traditional tech efforts focus on efficiently selling more clothes to people, and ignore the post-purchase experience.
+Traditional tech efforts focus on efficiently selling more clothes to people, without understanding the shopper interests or context.
 Once the purchase is finished, companies are blind and can’t see what happens next.

 Offering a post-purchase experience that helps people feel well with their clothes, will let the winner own people’s attention, and so many more things as a result.